NEONScience/NEON-Data-Skills/tutorials/Other/Concept-intros/intro-reproducible-research/rep-sci-overview/rep-sci-overview.md

 From Powers, S. M., and S. E. Hampton (2019),
 <a href="https://doi.org/10.1002/eap.1822" target="_blank">Open science, reproducibility, and transparency in ecology</a> (Abstract)

+This lesson introduces the core principles of reproducible science in ecology, including organization, automation, documentation, and dissemination, and provides practical ways to apply them in your own research workflows.

+In ecological science, reproducibility is especially important because observations are often context-dependent in space and time, so transparent and computationally reproducible workflows are critical for credible science, management, and policy decisions.

 <div id="ds-objectives" markdown="1">

 ## Learning Objectives